Print

 Finished pithivier filling in a bowl on a metal countertop

 On a silicone rolling mat or lightly floured countertop, unroll one sheet of puff pastry.
-Use a rolling pin to roll pastry until it is big enough to cut a disc no smaller than 9 inches in diameter (roughly the size of a dinner plate).
-Just measure for now—do not cut the pastry!
+With a rolling pin roll pastry until large enough to cut a disc no smaller than 9 inches in diameter (roughly the size of a dinner plate).
+Just measure for now.
+Do not cut the pastry!

 Puff pastry on a silicone mat